Southern Minnesota Drug Crime Attorneys

 Drug Crimes In Minnesota: Frequently Asked Questions (FAQs)

 These are a few of the questions we hear our clients often ask:

 Constructive possession is a legal concept that applies to some state and federal drug crime charges in Minnesota.
 It refers to the idea that an individual is considered in “possession” of a controlled substance even if they do not physically have it on them.
 Constructive possession occurs when an individual has knowledge of the existence of the controlled substance and can control it, even if it is not in their immediate vicinity.
 Examples of constructive possession in drug crimes include having drugs in a home or a vehicle.

 Should I Give a Statement To Police If I Have Been Arrested For a Drug-Related Offense?

 As a general rule, it is not advisable to tell police about drug-related arrests.
 Under the Fifth Amendment to the U.S. Constitution, you have the right to remain silent.
 Police can hold any statement you make against you in court.
 It is always best to speak with a drug crime attorney before making any statements.

 Does It Make Sense To Accept A Plea Agreement In A Drug Case?

-How Our Southern Minnesota Drug Crimes Defense Attorney Can Help
+How Our Southern Minnesota Drug Crime Defense Attorneys Can Help

 - Listen to your story and review the charges against you.